Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Languages Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
 - [CSS3](https://en.wikipedia.org/wiki/CSS)
+- [jquery](https://en.wikipedia.org/wiki/JQuery) - Part of bootstrap framework.

 ### Frameworks, Libraries & Programs Used
+- [Bootstrap v3.4.1](https://getbootstrap.com/docs/3.4/) - Only used for the responsive navigation bar, especially needed for creating the hamburger-styled menu on smaller devices like smartphones.
+- [jquery v3.5.1](https://jquery.com/download/) - Used for the hamburger-styled menu for the navigation bar.
 - [Google Fonts:](https://fonts.google.com/specimen/Libre+Franklin) - The 'Libre Franklin' font is imported from the Google Fonts Website into the style.css file.
 This font style is used on all pages of the website.
-- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant.
+- [Font Awesome](https://www.fontawesome.com/) - Font Awesome icons are used on the website for linking to the social media pages of the restaurant and in the header text of the website sections.
 - [Git](https://wwww.git-scm.com/) - Git was used for version control of this project.
 The terminal in Gitpod was used to commit and to push the project to Github.
 - [Github](https://www.github.com/) - The project code has been stored on the Github website.
+- [GitPod](https://www.gitpod.io/) - GitPod used for creating code, testing of the website, commiting, and pushing the code to the github repository.
-- [Photoshop](https://www.photoshop.com/en) - An older version of Photoshop (Photoshop CS version 8.0) was used to resize photos and to create the Dutch and United Kingdom flag.
+- [Photoshop v8.0](https://www.photoshop.com/en) - An older version of Photoshop (Photoshop CS version 8.0) was used to resize photos and to create the Dutch and United Kingdom flag.
 - [Adobe XD](https://www.adobe.com/products/xd.html) - Adobe XD was used to create the website's Wireframes.
 See the Wireframes section above for the endresult.
+- [JPEG Optimizer](http://jpeg-optimizer.com/) - JPEG Optimizer website used to compress image size in order to speed up loading time when loading the website/webpage.

 <!-- Testing -->
 <a name="testing"></a>
 ## Testing

+### Functionality Checklist

+#### Common
+- Check ARIA labels.
+- Check alt text.
+- Check transparency of sections.
+- If possible, reduce image file sizing to speed up the loading time of the images.
+- Check the spelling of pages (English and Dutch version of pages).

+#### Header
+- Check whether the header is always on top of the page.
+- Check whether the restaurant logo links back to the index page.
+- Check the Active page in the navigation bar and the remaining links change colour while being hovered.
+- Check for dead links.
+- Check whether website language links are working properly.
+- Check the responsiveness of the navbar (change to hamburger-style navbar).
+- Check whether there is no overflow while reducing screen size.
+- Check audio player is working properly.

+#### Footer
+- Check whether the footer is always at the bottom of the page.
+- Check whether all social media links are working properly and opening a new blank page.
+- Check whether the social media links change colour while hovering.
+- Check for dead links.
+- Check the responsiveness of the footer when changing the size of the viewport.

+#### Index Page
+- Check for dead links.
+- Check whether the mailing list is functioning.
+- Check the responsiveness of the sections when changing the size of the viewport.
+- Check transparency of the background in the sections.
+- Check Functionality of location image.

+#### Menu Page
+- Check the responsiveness of the menu sections when changing the size of the viewport.
+- Check correct order of menu categories and images at smaller viewport width.

+#### Reservations Page
+- Check the responsiveness of the reservations form when changing the width of the viewport.
+- Check the correct html code used for the form.
+- Check functionality of required fields.

+#### Contact Page
+- Check the responsiveness of the contact form when changing the width of the viewport.
+- Check the correct html code used for the form.
+- Check functionality of required fields.

+#### remaining
+-

 ### Testing Code
 The following online validators were used to check whether every page of the project gave any syntax errors: